Liberty Steel Group

-The holding company of Liberty Steel, Liberty House Group PTE Ltd is based in Singapore.
-The company focuses on ferrous and non-ferrous metal trading, metals recycling, steel and aluminium production, and engineering products and services.
-Gupta controls it through his vehicle GFG Alliance.

 History

+Liberty House was founded by Sanjeev Gupta in 1992, when he was a student at Cambridge University.
+Living on campus at Trinity College, he registered his company at the college.
+When this was discovered, he was asked to leave the residence.
-LHG was founded by Sanjeev Gupta in 1992.

-LHG, together with the SIMEC Group, part of the GFG Alliance, purchased the Lochaber aluminium smelter plant as well as the Laggan Dam from Rio Tinto in November 2016.
+In 2013, Liberty House Group (LHG) was a surprise buyer for a steel mill in Newport, South Wales, Mir Steel UK, that had got into financial difficulties.
+Companies owned by Gupta and his family went on to make further acquisitions in the UK.
+Together with the SIMEC Group, part of the GFG Alliance, Liberty purchased the Lochaber aluminium smelter plant as well as the Laggan Dam from Rio Tinto in November 2016.
 In February 2017, LHG agreed to purchase the specialty steel division of Tata Steel Europe for £100 million.
-The purchase included the division's facilities in Rotherham, Stocksbridge and Brinsworth in South Yorkshire and Wednesbury in the West Midlands.
+The purchase included the division's facilities in Rotherham, Stocksbridge, and Brinsworth in South Yorkshire and Wednesbury in the West Midlands.

-In July 2017, LHG purchased South Australian steelmaker Arrium which was rebadged LibertyOneSteel for the first year of ownership and is now Liberty Steel.
+In July 2017, LHG purchased Australian steelmaker and iron ore miner Arrium, which owned Whyalla Steelworks in the town of Whyalla, South Australia, but had entered voluntary administration in April 2016.
+The steelworks had 3,000 employees, who had taken a 10% pay cut in order to make the sale more acceptable.
+Gupta paid A$700 million for this purchase.
+The company was rebadged LibertyOneSteel for the first year of ownership, later being renamed Liberty Steel.

 In October 2019, GFG Alliance promised to merge its steel assets into Liberty Steel Group by year end.

-In 2020, LHG received European Union approval to purchase the Duffel, Belgium plant of aluminium smelter operator Aleris which cleared the way for the purchase of Aleris by Novelis.
+In 2020, LHG received European Union approval to purchase the plant of aluminium smelter operator Aleris in Duffel, Belgium, which cleared the way for the purchase of Aleris by Novelis.

+On 4 January 2021, GFG Alliance completed the purchase of manganese smelter TEMCO in Bell Bay, Tasmania from South32 and Anglo American.

-On 19 February 2021 ThyssenKrupp (TK) ended discussions with Liberty Steel, which had proposed to take over the former's steel unit.
-The TK plant at Duisburg Germany was valued by the owner at €1.5 billion but TK posted a €960 million loss in 2020 and Liberty sought to dispossess TK for no or reverse payment.
+On 19 February 2021 ThyssenKrupp ended discussions with Liberty Steel, which had proposed to take over the former's steel unit.
+ThyssenKrupp had sought €1.5 billion for its steel assets but, given ThyssenKrupp's €960 million EBIT loss in 2020, Liberty had sought to acquire the unit for a reverse payment.